-Learn about Minorcan burials at the Mission Nombre de Dios and their connection to the Tolomato Cemetery.
+Minorcan Burials at Mission Nombre de Dios

 The presentation will be given by Elizabeth Duran Gessner the director and one of the founders of the Tolomato Cemetery Preservation Association, focused on the preservation and interpretation of historic Tolomato Cemetery in St. Augustine, Florida.
 She has worked on the development of other historical resources in St. Augustine including Mission Nombre de Dios, the Cathedral Basilica, and the Sisters of St. Joseph.